cloudbitvps/developers.scalingo.com/markdown/notifications.md

 | webhook_url      | string  | the url to which notifications are sent       |
 | active           | boolean | if the notification is active or not          |

+Notifications are sent within different JSON formats depending on the notification type.

 ||| col |||

 Example object: